Mitigating The Risk Of Human Bites

 Just as a simple example of the potential consequences of failing to comply with such laws… the Portland Tribune reported on 01 February 2019 that eight educational assistants are suing Portland Public Schools and several administrators for $3.6 million alleging the special needs students they were supposed to assist frequently assaulted them by biting and scratching etc. The lawsuit accused the district partly of negligence.
 The lawsuit claimed the district and administrators did not sufficiently protect the educational assistants or students.

-We believe that BitePRO® Bite Resistant Clothing should be considered as a mitigation measure to reduce that very realistic risk faced by today’s public facing professionals.
+We believe that bite resistant clothing should be considered as a mitigation measure to reduce that very realistic risk faced by today’s public facing professionals.
 Failing to do so can ultimately result in liability claims and legal action being taken against your organisation by either an injured employee or indeed an overseeing government body.